evilnick/plakar.io/content/docs/main/integrations/minio/index.md

 $ plakar at @minio_store ls
 # Backup a local folder to the Kloset store
 $ plakar at @minio_store backup /etc
+# Backup any source connector to the Kloset store
+$ plakar at @minio_store backup @myconnector
 # Restore a file from a snapshot in the Kloset store
 $ plakar at @minio_store restore <snapshot_id>:/etc/passwd
 # Run the web UI to browse the Kloset store